Kiev 16U 16mm cine camera: Design

 Constructed to work with 16mm film with either one-sided or two-sided perforation wound on a reel, the camera's reel capacity was designed to handle 30m or 100ft of film.
 The camera is equipped with a three-lens rotary turret which allowed for quick and easy switching between lenses.

 Specifications

 The two main variants of the camera produced were the Kiev 16U and the Kiev 16UE.
 The main difference was their power source: the 16U was spring-wound with a detachable motor, while the 16UE was battery-powered with the same type of detachable motor.
 Both models feature a reflex viewfinder, allowing the operator to see the exact image that the film would capture.

 Lenses provided with the camera included the Vega-7 (2/20mm), the Mir-11 (2 / 12.5mm), and the Tair-41 (2/50mm).
 The camera had a M32x0.5 thread for lens attachment.

 Shooting speeds could be varied between 12, 16, 24, 32, 48, and 64 frames per second.
-The camera had a frame-by-frame capability.
+The camera had a single-frame capability.

 The camera was equipped with tripod screws and a pistol grip could be used for handheld shooting.